This much I know: 9 leadership lessons from global CEOs

-by Ginka Toegel Published 13 April 2021 in Brain circuits • 2 min read
+by Ginka Toegel Published April 13, 2021 in Brain Circuits • 2 min read

 Destructive conflict is often rooted in perceived incompatibilities between team members.
 By being proactive and surfacing these upfront, when the pressure is off, managers can inoculate teams against future blow-ups.